rneuhausler/example/README.md

 # example
-An repository showing an example of use for the sparpy/aboria libraries
+A repository showing an example of use for the sparpy/aboria libraries

 ## Prerequisites: